Hours of Operation

 At the end of December the Town/County tax bills are mailed out.
 For property owners whose taxes are in escrow, bills may be forwarded directly to appropriate lending institutions

 Payment schedule information is contained on each bill.
-Payments may be made via mail or in person at the Town Clerk/Tax Collectors Office in the Town Hall during regular business hours
+Payments may be made via mail, drop box located at the Batavia Town Hall, *online or in person at the Town Clerk/Tax Collectors Office in the Town Hall during regular business hours *an online convenience fee will apply.

 Handicapped Parking Permit